tyzbit/helm-charts/charts/longhorn-recurring-jobs/README.md

 ### How to use

-Create a values.yaml for your use case (ex: `your-values.yaml`) using the original `values.yaml` as a template
+Create a values.yaml for your use case (ex: `your-values.yaml`) using the original `values.yaml` as a template.

 ```
 helm repo add tyzbit https://tyzbit.github.io/helm-charts